Linting and Formatting

 trivy

-trivy is enabled by default, but you can also explicitly enable it in the configuration.
+trivy is enabled by default.
+You can also explicitly enable it in configuration:

 trivy: